 What This Means for Skywatchers

 If you're hoping to catch a specific phase, knowing when it rises helps.
 Want a full Moon evening stroll?
 Step outside at sunset.
 Looking for that dreamy crescent just after dusk?
 Aim for a few days after the New Moon.
+Those who plan night-sky events often use these rise times to pick the best moment for observation.

 The Sky Has Its Own Schedule